Myth vs Fact: The Truth About Weight Loss and Nutrition

 Fact: Let your body guide your intake

-- Check urine color: pale yellow usually means you’re hydrated.
+- Check urine color: pale yellow usually means hydrated.

 More Common Myths (and Facts)